Loading...

 In order to avoid miscommunication incidents, we encourage players to keep written accounts of permission if retrieving items from an unavailable player.

-3 - Ship piracy
+3 - Ship Piracy

 Ship piracy and theft is not allowed if the ship is secured with an immovable block or Pilot Sign.